Cheese Ball

 Step-by-Step Instructions

 In a mixing bowl, use a hand-held or stand mixer fitted with the beaters or paddle attachment to combine the goat cheese, cream cheese, butter, hot sauce, and salt.
-Mix on medium-low speed until evenly combined.
+Mix on medium-low speed until combined.

 cream cheese, butter, goat cheese, hot sauce and salt beaten together